mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 To start adding columns, the user clicks on the `Add Column` button located in the `Columns` section on the query configuration panel.
 This action will display the `Column Selector` component in the inspector panel.

-The `Column Selector` will list all available columns, and those in use, when applicable.
-Additionally there will be a list of all formulas.
+The `Column Selector` will list all available columns and those in use, when applicable.
+Additionally, there will be a list of all formulas.

-The columns in `Column Selector` are listed in a hierarchical structure based on the links that exist between the base table and other tables, in both directions.
+The columns in `Column Selector` are listed in a hierarchical structure based on the links that exist between the base table and other tables in both directions.
 Icons indicate whether the linked records are single or multiple.

 Links are presented as expandable sections containing the columns from the linked tables.